divyanshuverma-coder/NORTON-S-THEOREM/storyboard/README.md

   I<sub>L</sub> = R<sub>N</sub>/(R<sub>N</sub>+R<sub>L</sub>)I<sub>N</sub>
 </p>
 			  <br><br>
-			  Further load current can also be calculate by using KCL/KVL.
+			  Further load current can also be calculated by using KCL/KVL.
 Finally load current obtained by Norton's Theorem will be compared with KCL/KVL.<br>

 #### 2.1 Set the Visual Stage Description:
  On screen, there are two buttons namely 'start' and 'simulator' button.
 Before these two button, question of the task will be displayed.
 Then one component block which is having various electrical components.
 Further there is drawing window displaying on the screen where student will drop and down the components.
 Then other window will appears name as result window where Norton's equivalent circuit will display and two blank boxes for R<sub>N</sub> and I<sub>N</sub> values are insertedby the student.
 At the bottom side of the screen, 'submit' button is placed.
 When student will click on this button, result window will appear.
 In this window, two blank boxes for I<sub>L</sub> and percentage error will be shown where student will submit the value of I<sub>L</sub> and persentage error in these boxes.
 At the bottom of this window, 'calculate I<sub>N</sub>' button and'calculate error' button is placed. where student will click on these buttons,the correct value of I<sub>L</sub> and percentage error will display in the result window.